maizzle/maizzle.com/content/docs/api.md

 The default config is not optimized for HTML email: it uses units like `rem` and CSS properties that are used for _web_ design and which have little to no support in the majority of email clients.

-Also, the default Tailwind config will not include any `content` paths that should be scanned for generating utility classes.
+Also, the default Tailwind config will not include any `content` paths that should be scanned for generating utility classes, meaning that the `<style>` tag in your email will be empty.

 ### Transformers